RepubblicaTech/LogisimCTR/README.md

 # LogisimCTR
 A digital logic simulator for the 3DS

-# This branch is in a dev stage trying to implement a GUI, for now there is none, but if someone has a good/not outdated library/method for so, be sure to submit an issue!

 ## The idea
 How this thing should work and look like: [Digital Logic Sim by Sebastian Lague](https://sebastian.itch.io/digital-logic-sim)